arr225/Data-Analysis-and-Hypothesis-Testing-for-Rideshare-Company/Data Analysis and Hypothesis Testing/README.md

 ### Top 10 Neighborhoods by Drop-offs
 ![Top 10 Neighborhoods](https://github.com/arr225/Data_Projects_TripleTen/blob/8849f60cd59205f489c849a2b614efd34c951abc/Data%20Analysis%20and%20Hypothesis%20Testing/Top%2010%20Neighborhoods%20by%20Drop-offs.png)

-*Description*: A graph highlighting the top 10 neighborhoods where rides ended in November 2017.
+*Description*: This bar graph highlights the top 10 neighborhoods in Chicago by the average number of taxi drop-offs.
+The Loop neighborhood leads with the highest number of drop-offs, followed by River North and Streeterville.
+This analysis provides insights into the most frequented areas for taxi rides during the evaluation period, showcasing the demand for transportation services in these key locations.

 ### Ride Duration and Weather Conditions
 - ![Ride Duration](link_to_image)